 CONS [-] This route does involve certain physical situations, such as when the MC and Yasukawa do have a (MINOR SPOILER) sexual encounter in this route (END MINOR SPOILER).
 Personally, I thought this event was executed tastelessly, and while I’m sure Voltage tried to use it in a way so as to show that Yasukawa loved the MC, it came across to me in a completely different way because of the location of the event and also because of how so many conflicts were unresolved when it occurred.
 Rather than showing me how passionate and in love Yasukawa was with our MC, it actually showed me more about just how indecisive he was – and how that was definitely something that I didn’t like about our main hero at all.
 I could definitely forgive this if I could see Yasukawa attempting to change his ways, such as addressing his relationship with Tomoko (yes, it is an actual relationship, while there are certain emotional circumstances concerning this issue, both parties consensually agreed to this and there are definitely feelings involved) but because he didn’t I couldn’t excuse his behaviour.
 This is the main difference I found in “cheating routes,” with one example being Koichi’s route from In Your Arms Tonight.
 Koichi wasn’t willing to start anything with the MC before he finished what was going on with his other partner, while Yasukawa on the other hand dealt with both women passively and as a result ended up hurting both people.

-This then brings me to the main issue I have with this story – unlike many of the other Voltage heroes who I felt loved the MC with their entire heart and who I couldn’t envision anyone else but our MC with, I actually felt that the MC deserved better in this one.
-Yasukawa is in no way malicious, but the way he deals with issues is definitely a problem, as it took him way too much time to come to terms with his feelings for MC while trying to get the courage to talk to Tomoko as well.
-Perhaps this is one of the issues with Yasukawa in general – because he’s so busy trying to make everyone happy he ends up hurting everyone instead.
-Thus, while Yasukawa could have been a great character because this is a very relatable personality trait – the failure of the story to show any personal growth or attempts to overcome this until the very last episode, as well as the way our MC and Tomoko were pulled into this situation because of Yasukawa’s hesistance to change – frustrates me the most as I feel this caused a lot of lost potential with what could have been a great story.
+This then brings me to the main issue I have with this story – unlike many of the other Voltage heroes who I felt loved the MC with their entire heart, I actually felt that the MC deserved better in this one.
+Yasukawa is in no way malicious, but the way he deals with issues is definitely a problem.
+I think that it took him an unjustifiably long time to come to terms with his feelings for MC and being straightforward with Tomoko (and this potentially may be more of a writing issue than a character issue in itself.)
+Perhaps this is one of the issues with Yasukawa in general – because he’s so busy trying to make everyone happy, he ends up hurting everyone instead.
+Thus, while Yasukawa could have been a great character as a representation of this type of personality – the failure of the story to show any personal growth or attempts to overcome this until the very last episode, as well as the way our MC and Tomoko were pulled into this situation because of Yasukawa’s hesistance to change – frustrates me the most as I feel this caused a lot of lost potential with what could have been a great story.

-Lastly, a big problem I had with this route in general was that our MC doesn’t develop much as a heroine in this story.
+Additionally, a major problem I had with this route in general was that our MC doesn’t develop much as a heroine in this story.
 While she shows concern at trying to get along with the students in her class, she doesn’t actively do anything in order to try to get close because so much of her time is spent dealing with Tomoko and Yasukawa.
 Perhaps it’s because of story limits, but I felt that while Yasukawa was capable of changing because of the MC, he in no way helped or challenged or supported the MC at any moment throughout the entire route.
-This in turn led to my impression of the MC having very little self worth and respect for herself – I didn’t really understand why the MC fell for this guy and also how the MC could let someone like him detract her from her professionalism at work.
-The idea of After School Affairs is built on the concept that there is forbidden romance in the workplace – but I just couldn’t take seriously how we only spent a couple seconds in the game discussing the MC’s work and then going straight towards Yaskuawa and Tomoko at all other times.
+This in turn led to my impression of the MC having very little self worth and respect for herself – I didn’t really understand why the MC fell for him and also how the MC could let someone like him detract her from her professionalism at work.
+While the idea of After School Affairs is built on the concept that there is forbidden romance in the workplace, I just couldn’t take seriously how we only spent a couple seconds in the game discussing the MC’s work and then placing all of the focus on Yasukawa and Tomoko, when the MC herself is adjusting to some major career changes in her life.

 SIDE NOTES: All the other characters rarely show up in this route – they are completely irrelevant to this storyline and don’t really matter (I’m pretty sure Taishi doesn’t even show up in this arc) and so if you like that perhaps you might appreciate that aspect about this storyline.